karenefereyan/v2/content/jobs/CodeSquadLLC/index.md

 url: 'https://www.codesquad.co/'
 ---

-- Work  on a daily basis with a variety of programming languages and frameworks, especially Javascript to create web applications
-- Communicate with other interns and engineers to deliberate on effective methods of meeting customer deadlines and software requirements
-- Work on diverse number of internal projects, perform minor code review and update codes as necessary feedback is provided
+- Worked with Reactjs, jQuery, MongoDB to create fully fledged web application where clients could borrow money to meet immediate needs and pay back later, at no extra cost.
+- Managed junior interns by providing feedback through code reviews and personal mentorship